animshamura/Docker-Build/README.md

 CMD ["npm", "start"]
 ```
 **Step 3: Build an image.**
+Open a terminal in the directory where the Dockerfile is located and run the command below to build an image.
 ```
 docker build -t node-app .
 ```
 **Step 4: Run the image in the container.**
+Run an instance of the image on port 3000 from the container to port 3000 on the host or external network.
 ```
 docker run -d -p 3000:3000 node-app
 ```